-- Preparation: - Teams access the VRX code, documentation and tutorials to support setting up their local development environment. - Teams review the competition documents: Competition and Task Descriptions, Technical Guide, etc., available on the VRX website and the RoboNation Forum - For technical support, teams are encouraged to submit to the VRX issue tracker. - Submission: - Each team submits a video demonstrating the team's ability to run their own autonomy software within the VRX simulation environment.
+- Each team submits a video demonstrating the team's ability to run their own autonomy software within the VRX simulation environment.
 The purpose of the video is to document team status and progress towards completing the VRX challenge tasks.
-While not required, it is expected that many teams will be able to demonstrate prototype solutions to a subset of the VRX tasks. - It is expected that the VRX simulation and the team's solutions (control and autonomy software) run locally on the team's computers. - Teams are encouraged to demonstrate successful solutions to as many of the VRX Tasks as possible. - Evaluation: - Teams must submit a video to be eligible to participate in future phases. - Videos will be shared with the community unless teams request that their videos remain private. - Next Steps: - Teams review instructions for final submissions (see the VRX Wiki) and become familiar with the evaluation environment infrastructure. - $\circ~$ Teams continue to develop solutions to the VRX tasks and begin testing solutions within the evaluation environment.
+While not required, it is expected that many teams will be able to demonstrate prototype solutions to a subset of the VRX tasks. - It is expected that the VRX simulation and the team's solutions (control and autonomy software) run locally on the team's computers. - o Teams are encouraged to demonstrate successful solutions to as many of the VRX Tasks as possible.

+Evaluation:

+- Teams must submit a video to be eligible to participate in future phases. - o Videos will be shared with the community unless teams request that their videos remain private.

+Next Steps:

+- Teams review instructions for final submissions (see the VRX Wiki) and become familiar with the evaluation environment infrastructure. - Teams continue to develop solutions to the VRX tasks and begin testing solutions within the evaluation environment.